Jerin-K-Jaison/safe-semantic-planner/report/Design_Report.md

 The effective transition cost considers:

-Transition cost
+-Transition cost
-Safety
+-Safety
-Reliability
+-Reliability
-Distance from bad states
+-Distance from bad states

 The general form is: